coreinfrastructure/best-practices-badge/doc/criteria.md

   - how to use it securely (e.g., what to do and what not to do) if that is an appropriate topic for the software.

-  The security documentation need not be long
+  The security documentation need not be long.
-  (it is better for the software to be designed to be secure by default).
   <sup>[<a href="#documentation_basics">documentation_basics</a>]</sup>
 - <a name="documentation_interface"></a>The project MUST include reference documentation that describes its interface.